patrick330602/wslconf/README.md

 # Scripting with WSL interoperability: Tips & Tricks

-This is tech resource page for everything talked about or not talked about in the Session **Scripting with WSL interoperability: Tips & Tricks** on **WSLconf**.
+This is the tech resource page for everything talked about or not talked about in the Session **Scripting with WSL interoperability: Tips & Tricks** on **WSLconf**.

-Powerpoint can be retrived here: <>
+Powerpoint can be retrieved here: <>

-## WSL Feature Availability on different version
+## WSL Feature Availability on a different version

 | | 1607 | 1703 | 1709 | 1803, 1809 | 1903, 1909 | 2004 |
 |---:|:---:|:---:|:---:|:---:|:---:|:---:|